Mystery Babylon

 Asia, Africa, Antarctica, Australia

-As we have already seen, this woman sits on many waters in Revelation 17:1.
+As we have already seen (in Revelation 17:1), this woman sits upon many waters.
 Then in verse 15...

 Rev 17:15 And he saith unto me, "The waters which thou sawest, where the whore sitteth, are peoples, and multitudes, and nations, and tongues."